Marketing Sales and Service Blog | Bluleadz Inbound Agency

 Adobe

 Influencer marketing exists on a broad spectrum between micro-influencers and big names.
-Adobe implements both sides in their strategies.
+Adobe implements both sides in its strategies.

 They partnered with Lilly Singh, aka iiSuperwomanii, a social superstar, encouraging creatives to submit their works for a chance to collaborate with Lilly.

-Lilly and Adobe chose two creatives as winners and featured their work, provided behind the scenes footage, and encouraged the creative community to keep pursing their dreams.
+Lilly and Adobe chose two creatives as winners and featured their work, provided behind-the-scenes footage, and encouraged the creative community to keep pursuing their dreams.

 Starbucks